-This procedure is part of a lab that teaches you how to monitor your application with New Relic.
+This procedure is part of a lab that teaches you how to get started with New Relic to monitor your application.

 In this procedure, you explore your data in New Relic.
 Specifically, you: